Navigation

 Harry Potter Trip!

-Last Wednesday, the children had a fabulous day at Harry Potter Studios.
-They explored many of the movie sets, including: The Great Hall (decorated beautifully for Christmas), Hogwarts Express, Hagrid's hut, Privet Drive and the Gryffindor common room.
+Last Tuesday, the children had a fabulous day at Harry Potter Studios.
+They explored many of the movie sets, including: The Great Hall (decorated beautifully for Christmas), Hogwarts Express and the Gryffindor common room.
 For the staff, it was lovely to hear the chorus of, 'Wow', as the children spotted the enormous model of Hogwarts Castle for the first time.
-The children were a credit to both yourselves and the school, and we were extremely proud of their behaviour throughout the day.
+The children were a credit to both yourselves and the school.
 Here are some highlights of the day (more photos will be available on the children's RM Unify account soon).

 World War II Day

 To celebrate the end of our History unit, 'The Battle of Britain', we had a wonderful day taking part in a variety of activities linked to World War II.
-The children had lots of fun bringing learning to life by collecting resources from the environment to help them create an Anderson Shelter, which we hope you all had a chance to see on display at Parent's Evening.
-They also 'joined the Army' and had to complete a series of drills to demonstrate their ability, thanks to two special visitors (one who you may recognise out of the uniform)!
+The children had lots of fun bringing learning to life by collecting resources from the environment to help them create an Anderson Shelter, which we hope you all have a chance to see on display at Parent's Evening, along with their Class Books showcasing their learning.
+They also 'joined the Army' and had to complete a series of drills to demonstrate their ability, thanks to a special visitor (who you may recognise not in uniform)!

 Well done, Year 5- the staff also had a brilliant day!